siwapp/siwapp-sf3/README.md

 Check `/config.php` or `/web/config.php` to make sure that everything in your enviroment is ok.

+### Upgrading from v0.4.x

+Replace the DB_* values with the one of your old database and then run:

+    $ php bin/console siwapp:upgrade:db DB_DRIVER DB_USER DB_PASSWORD DB_NAME

 ### Loading demo data

     $ php bin/console doctrine:fixtures:load